Two parents hold thier child on the shore of a lake. Be a better parent in recovery.

 1. It’s about presence.

 As a professional writer, I’m always after the flow.
 Flow is the state of mind we achieve when we lose ourselves in either work or play.
-There is a merging of action and awareness and a loss of the self-consciousness.
+There is a merging of action and awareness and a loss of self-consciousness.
 For high-strung people like me, this feeling normally dances on the edge of being.
 Often, I find flow when I create, especially when I love a certain project I’m doing.

 But flow doesn’t only have to be associated with work or self-focused activities.
 You can also find flow with another person when you are authentically present for them.
 In recovery, I’ve discovered that I achieve a state of flow with my boys.
 Frequently it’s when I’m doing something fun with them.
 But it doesn’t only have to be then!
-Just as often, I suddenly realize that I’m living in that state when I’m washing the dishes or teaching them how to mow the lawn.
+Just as often, I suddenly realize that I’m living in that state when I’m washing the dishes with them or teaching them how to mow the lawn.

 2. Peace of mind: You don’t know it until you experience it.

 In the little anecdote I shared above about driving, I forgot to add that I did (often) think about whether I was too inebriated or stoned to operate a massive, high-tech chunk of metal, glass and plastic on wheels.
-It’s just that the answer always was: “I’m fine.”
+It’s just that the answer always was, “I’m fine.”

 Now?
 I never worry about how much I’ve had to drink, because I haven’t had anything to drink!